-The MakerSPHERE is a collection of makerspaces in three locations on two different CCSF campuses: The Collaboratory (Ocean Campus), The SMART Makerspace (Ocean Campus) and The Industrial Makerspace (Evans Center).
+The MakerSPHERE is a collection of makerspaces on two different CCSF campuses: The Collaboratory (Ocean Campus), The SMART Hub (Ocean Campus) and The Industrial Makerspace (Evans Center).
 Each space is part of a collaborative networked hub.
-Two Maker courses, MAKR 100: Introduction to History, Culture and Practices of Making and MAKR 400: Maker Capstone are being developed for the 2018-19 course catalog.

 Interested in 3D printing but have no idea where to start?
 Take a look at these guides and tutorials: